xmaximin/SargaWatch/README.md

 ### HOW ###
 By allowing people to share their experience on the beach .
 People go the the beach and can send a photo of the beach so people don't move to unclean beach for nothing and have a better holiday experience.
+(First Android App, then iOS App)

 ### WHAT ###

-A Android App (iOS come after) with this ...
+Mobile app ...

 ### ...
 Features: ###
 - facebook , twitter and email registration process